lorentzben/host-microbe-interaction-protein/content/citations/scanesProteinMetabolism2021.md

 “This proteolytic cleavage results in the formation of an active protease, trypsin.”
 (Scanes, 2021, p.
 457)

-“Chymotrypsinogen is activated in the small intestine by proteolytic cleavage, for instance by trypsin.”
+<a id="^035fd7"></a> “Chymotrypsinogen is activated in the small intestine by proteolytic cleavage, for instance by trypsin.”
 (Scanes, 2021, p.
 457)  ^035fd7

-“Amino acids are absorbed in the small intestine (chicken jejunum and ileum: Tasaki and Takahashi, 1966).”
+<a id="^7057ed"></a> “Amino acids are absorbed in the small intestine (chicken jejunum and ileum: Tasaki and Takahashi, 1966).”
 (Scanes, 2021, p.
 457)  ^7057ed

 “Tasaki and Takahashi, 1966” (Scanes, 2021, p.
 457)

 “greater absorption of methionine in the ileum than in other regions of the small intestine” (Scanes, 2021, p.
 457)

-“Methionine is absorbed at the highest rate, followed by isoleucine, valine, and leucine, and glutamate is absorbed at the lowest rate, followed by aspartate, glycine, and arginine (Tasaki and Takahashi, 1966; Riley et al., 1986)” (Scanes, 2021, p.
+<a id="^678fb9"></a> “Methionine is absorbed at the highest rate, followed by isoleucine, valine, and leucine, and glutamate is absorbed at the lowest rate, followed by aspartate, glycine, and arginine (Tasaki and Takahashi, 1966; Riley et al., 1986)” (Scanes, 2021, p.
 457)  ^678fb9

 “Tasaki and Takahashi, 1966; Riley et al., 1986” (Scanes, 2021, p.
 457)

-“There are series of amino acid transporters (10 in chickens) expressed in the enterocytes of the small intestine, with predominantly increases progressing down the small intestine from the duodenum, jejunum, and ileum (chickens: Gilbert et al., 2007).”
+<a id="^a6039f"></a> “There are series of amino acid transporters (10 in chickens) expressed in the enterocytes of the small intestine, with predominantly increases progressing down the small intestine from the duodenum, jejunum, and ileum (chickens: Gilbert et al., 2007).”
 (Scanes, 2021, p.
 457)  ^a6039f

 “Gilbert et al., 2007” (Scanes, 2021, p.
 457)

-“Moreover, there are increases in the expression of many amino acid transporters during the period of growth and development post hatching (chickens: Gilbert et al., 2007).”
+<a id="^a9190f"></a> “Moreover, there are increases in the expression of many amino acid transporters during the period of growth and development post hatching (chickens: Gilbert et al., 2007).”
 (Scanes, 2021, p.
 457)  ^a9190f

 “Not only are proteins in the ingesta digested with the resultant amino acids and small peptides absorbed, but also mucosal intestinal cells are sloughed off and then digested.”
 (Scanes, 2021, p.
 457)

 “Hurwitz et al. (1972).”
 (Scanes, 2021, p.
 457)

-“There is little information on the roles of the colon and ceca in protein and amino acid digestion and absorption.”
+<a id="^d1af9a"></a> “There is little information on the roles of the colon and ceca in protein and amino acid digestion and absorption.”
 (Scanes, 2021, p.
 458) Big question  ^d1af9a

 “While most of the proteins in the ingesta are digested by the time the ingesta reaches the colon” (Scanes, 2021, p.
 458)

-“the fate of sloughed-off mucosa cells is not known.”
+<a id="^4f029b"></a> “the fate of sloughed-off mucosa cells is not known.”
 (Scanes, 2021, p.
 458)  ^4f029b

 “There are populations of proteolytic bacteria in the colon of birds (chicken: King et al., 2009).”
 (Scanes, 2021, p.
 458)

 “King et al., 2009” (Scanes, 2021, p.
 458)

-“The impact of these proteolytic bacteria is not known.”
+<a id="^0c09d9"></a>  “The impact of these proteolytic bacteria is not known.”
 (Scanes, 2021, p.
 458) Another Q'  ^0c09d9

 “Knight and Dibner, 1984; Dibner et al., 1988)” (Scanes, 2021, p.
 458)